Hi, I'm Alison Ross,

 and I am "Nomads and Driftwood".

-An African by birth I, like so many people, have been blown by winds of change, and have spent most of my adult life a nomad, moving from country to country and from one continent to another before finding my heart’s home.
+An African by birth I, like so many, have been blown by winds of change, and have spent most of my adult life a nomad, moving from country to country and from one continent to another before finding my heart’s home.
 This magical place is not defined by lines on a modern map, but can best be described using its ancient name, Dalriada.
-(The east coast of Ireland and western highlands and islands of Scotland).
+(The east and north coasts of Ireland and western highlands and islands of Scotland).

 Throughout my journey I have been inspired by nature and the eclectic mix of cultures I have been fortunate enough to experience and be a part of.
 I love the bright colours of Africa, the simplicity and impact of African design but, equally, I am drawn to the intricacy and detail of the Celtic art I have come to know and love in both Ireland and Scotland.